la2050/archive/_organizations/d-a-d-project.md

       https://challenge.la2050.org/entry/the-d-a-d-project-we-are-empowering-communities-one-d-a-d-at-a-time!
   year_submitted:
     - '2016'
-title: D.A.D Project
-extrapolated_project_ids:
+original_project_ids:
   - '6102058'
-project_titles_from_extrapolated_project_ids:
-  - 'The D.A.D Project we are empowering communities, one D.A.D at a time!'
 original_project_titles:
   - 'The D.A.D Project we are empowering communities, one D.A.D at a time!'
-original_project_ids:
+extrapolated_project_ids:
   - '6102058'
+extrapolated_project_titles:
+  - 'The D.A.D Project we are empowering communities, one D.A.D at a time!'

 ---